Real estate terminology guide for expats

 Most terminology used in the listings is quite straightforward.
 Two things to watch out for:

 Parking space permit: Permits are needed to park your car in many parts of the city.
-Many apartments come with these included.
+Many apartments in Amsterdam come with these included.